top of page

 Right to object

 You have the right to object to the processing of your data based on our legitimate interests.
 This should be based on reasons specific to your situation.
 In this case, we must stop processing unless we provide compelling legitimate grounds to continue processing.
+However, you can always object to the use of your data for direct marketing purposes, after which we are obliged to stop the processing for these purposes.

 Right to data portability